Nara Document on Authenticity: Evolution of Authenticity in Cultural Heritage

 The word "authenticity" first appearance in an international conservation-related document is in the Venice Charter.
 It states that reconstruction of heritage sites is not allowed while only the reassembly of the originals is permissible.
 Even in the early versions of the World Heritage Convention's Operational Guidelines, it was stated that 'cultural properties must "meet the test of authenticity in design, materials, worksmanship, and setting"'.

 At the Nara Conference, the concept of "progressive authenticities", which means the layers of history that a cultural property has acquired through time are being considered authentic attributes of that cultural property; has been confirmed.
 A short sentence written by David Lowenthal is precise and clear in describing this concept.
 It goes as '"Authenticity is in practice never absolute, always relative."'

+In 2025, the Gunma Declaration on Heritage Ecosystems was adopted in Japan to mark the 30th anniversary of the Nara Document.
+The declaration seeks to further develop the concept of authenticity by linking tangible and intangible heritage, nature and culture, local and global perspectives, and human and more-than-human relationships.
+It also explicitly refers to Indigenous Peoples and the United Nations Declaration on the Rights of Indigenous Peoples in relation to World Heritage authenticity.
+A 2026 peer-reviewed commentary described the declaration as a significant development while also raising concerns about Indigenous participation and implementation.